prezi/spaghetti/README.md

 Spaghetti
 =========

-Spaghetti provides type-safe communication between JavaScript modules.
+Spaghetti enables type-safe communication between JavaScript modules.

 [![Build Status](https://travis-ci.org/prezi/spaghetti.svg)](https://travis-ci.org/prezi/spaghetti)
 [![Analytics](https://ga-beacon.appspot.com/UA-54695510-1/github.com/prezi/spaghetti)](https://github.com/igrigorik/ga-beacon)

-Because of the untyped nature of JavaScript, modularizing large, evolving JavaScript applications is difficult.
-To help keep track of changing APIs, Spaghetti uses compilers to check communication between modules, transforming run-time API compatibility problems into more manageable compile errors.
+Because of the untyped nature of JavaScript, modularizing large, evolving JavaScript applications into a micro-service architecture is difficult.
+This has motivated the development of a multitude of languages which compile to JavaScript, all of which excell at different tasks, and none of which is guaranteed to be around in a few years time.
+Spaghetti bridges between the type systems of compile-to-JS languages, to allow compile-time type checks of module APIs without forcing an overcommitment to any one language.

 ## How Does it Work?

-Spaghetti modules are written in compile-to-JS languages like [TypeScript](http://typescriptlang.org) and [Haxe](http://haxe.org).
-Each module's API is defined in a [Spaghetti Interface Definition file](/../../wiki/Spaghetti Syntax).
+Spaghetti modules are *implemented* in compile-to-JS languages like [TypeScript](http://typescriptlang.org) and [Haxe](http://haxe.org), but each module's public API is *specified* in the [Spaghetti Interface Definition Language](/../../wiki/Spaghetti Syntax).
 Here's an example of a typical API definition:

 ```
 module com.example.greeter